 IB Standard Level course structure:

 - Topic one: Art of the Renaissance c.
-1400-c.1550 CE: You learn about how artists were able to create extraordinary levels of realism by combining their interest in the classical art of ancient Greece and Rome with scientific development and artistic innovation.
+1400-c.1550 CE: We explore the most significant and celebrated period in the history of Western art, and how it gave birth to some of the world’s most famous artists, architects and patrons.
+We examine how artists such as Michelangelo and Leonardo da Vinci were able to create extraordinary levels of realism by combining their interest in the art of ancient Greece and Rome with scientific developments and artistic innovation.

 - IA: The coursework component allows you to focus on a topic that really fascinates you.
 The comparative investigation requires a visual comparison between two art historical periods or artists.